Image

 Mississippi Medicare Supplement Plans

 Original Medicare doesn’t cover about 20% of costs for covered services.
 As a result, many medicare beneficiaries on Original Medicare choose to add a Medicare Supplement (also called Medigap) plan to their coverage.
-Mississippi residents have ten Medigap plans available to them, labeled by letters A-N.
+There are ten Medigap plans in Mississippi, labeled by letters A-N.

 Each policy of the same letter type (e.g., all Medigap Plan N policies) is identical, regardless of the price and insurance carrier.
 Each plan type has different coverage, but regardless of which type of Medigap plan you choose, your out-of-pocket costs will be reduced significantly.
 That said, Medigap Plan G is generally considered “the best” because it’s the most comprehensive.
 If you’re enrolled in a Plan G, once you meet your Part B deductible, you don’t owe anything else for the year for covered services!